Nishkalkashyap/Quark-docs/docs/releases/Quark-v0.4.md

 <!-- Quark-0.4.7-start -->
 ## Quark 0.4.7 - June 27, 2019

-#### Bug fixes:
+#### 🐞 Bug Fixes:
-* Fixed file change on open issue.
+* 🚑 Fixed file change on open issue.
 (File used to change just by opening and viewing contents).
-* Fixed "AppMainProcessData" data-structure.
+* 🚑 Fixed "AppMainProcessData" data-structure.